 You might want one that shoots great stills and video simultaneously, or maybe you just want something cheap and easy to use.
 Whatever it is, as long as you have something to capture video with, you can get going today.

+A lot of prospective YouTube creators opt to invest in quality equipment from the very start.
+Unless you’re working with a sizable budget, purchasing high-quality equipment can be tricky.
+As with any small business venture, securing capital usually means one of three routes—borrowing from friends and family, charging to credit cards, or comparing personal loan offers from different financial institutions in hopes of securing a favorable interest rate.
 In case you decide to invest in quality equipment, there are two popular choices for a video creator: point-and-shoot cameras and DSLRs.
 Both options offer pros and cons, so you need to opt for the one that suits your needs.

 Point-and-shoot cameras are popular because they’re easy to use and offer high-quality video.
 There is no need for you to learn how to work your camera, and you can simply focus on vlogging and telling your story.
 On top of that, point-and-shoot cameras tend to be smaller than DSLRs so if you want something less noticeable, it may be a good idea for you.